Thanusan19/Vision_Transformer/README.md

 ### 2. `cnn_model`
 This branch was used to test different convolution layers and PCA as feature extractor in the ViT hybrid model.
-First of all check the following parameters :
+First of all check the following parameters:
 - `model = 'ViT-B_16'`
 - Set `SAVE_IMG = True` to save feature extractor's input and output.
 Then activate the code associated to the wanted feature extractor to `True` in `vit_jax/vit_jax.py` file.